 We’re currently running a Virtual Ship on Microsoft Teams.
-And we’ll be back to working in our learning centres in Hackney and Haringey (while also still running our virtual sessions) when restrictions ease.
+We’ll be back to working in our learning centres in Hackney and Haringey (while also still running our virtual sessions) when restrictions ease.

 Four steps to becoming a Crewmate

-- Sign up – fill out our volunteer sign up form and tell us why you want to become a Crewmate.
+- Let us know your interest – fill out our volunteer sign up form and tell us why you want to become a Crewmate.

 - Complete a DBS – after training we will be in touch to arrange a time to complete your DBS application.
-This will take place via video call.
+This is currently taking place via video call.

-- Book volunteering slots and attend a tech induction – once your DBS has arrived you will be invited to book the sessions you would like to volunteer.
-If you’re volunteering virtually, you will also need to attend a short 30 min tech induction on Microsoft Teams where we will show you around the platform.
+- Book volunteering slots and attend any additional tech training – once your DBS has arrived you will be invited to book sessions at the times you would like to volunteer.
+If you’re volunteering virtually, you will also need to attend a short 30 min tech induction on the virtual platform.

 What skills do I need to be a Volunteer Crewmate?

 • has a patient and respectful approach to children and adults

 • has functional English skills

 • has good communication skills and the ability to follow, remember and then give instructions

 • is reliable and punctual

 • is self-reflective, seeking ways to improve how they work

 What equipment do I need to be a Crewmate?